homer299/reviewbumba/README.md

 # reviewbumba
-# For user profile page and user modification by the user
+# For user profile and update